halleluyahadesuyi/chrome-dashboard-extension-using-coingecko-api/README.md

 # Chrome-Dashboard-Extension-
-This is a Chrome extension used to display a dashboard containing random background photos, coin values, and some weather info based on one's current location.
+This is a Chrome extension used to display a dashboard containing random background photos, coin values, and some weather information, based on one's current location.

 Installation:
 Navigate to "More Tools", then "Extensions" on Chrome, and turn on the "Developer mode" slider.
 Click on "Load unpacked" and select the forked repo to load the extension on a Chrome page.